Skip to main content

 Automatic retries

-Dime.Scheduler's job is done when the backoffice system returns a 200 status code.
-In the event that any other HTTP status code is returned, the automatic retry policies may kick into gear to make a few more attempts to reach out to the backoffice system.
-For transient errors like request timeouts (408), throttling (429), bad gateway (502), unavailable services (503), gateway timeouts (504), and many other kinds of errors, it's possible this was just a one-time or temporary event, in which case a second or third attempt might succeed.
+Dime.Scheduler's job is done once the backoffice system returns a 200 status code.
+When any other status code comes back, automatic retry policies may kick in and make a few more attempts to reach the backoffice system.
+Transient errors like request timeouts (408), throttling (429), bad gateway (502), unavailable services (503), and gateway timeouts (504) are often one-off or temporary, so a second or third attempt might succeed.

 • Service: initiated by the user in the regular flow of planning appointments on the planning board.

-• Website: when triggered by the retry button in the transactions page.
+• Website: triggered by the retry button on the transactions page.

-If all else fails, or if the administrator made a change to the connector or to the backoffice system itself, they can also manually retry in the detail page of the appointment.
-The transaction source will indicate 'website' for this action.
+If all attempts fail, or if the administrator changed the connector or the backoffice system itself, they can also manually retry from the detail page of the appointment.
+The transaction source reads 'website' for this action.